xyz-catman/ML_cheatsheet/README.md

 We make it!!

 ## Description
-cheat_sheets: ML cheatsheets
-&nbsp;&nbsp;&nbsp;1.MLcheatsheet.txt:  ML cheatsheet.written by "mermaid".
-&nbsp;&nbsp;&nbsp;2.Data Augmentation.txt:  cheatsheet.written by "mermaid".
+cheat_sheets: CheatSheets such as MachineLearning and so on.written by "mermaid".
+&nbsp;&nbsp;&nbsp;1.MLcheatsheet.txt
+&nbsp;&nbsp;&nbsp;2.Data Augmentation.txt
+&nbsp;&nbsp;&nbsp;2.Metric Learning.txt

 raw_data:  ML chaetsheet from web(ex.
 Azure,sklearn etc)